ivanpanov-ct/data-modeler-benchmarks/README.md

 ### Scoring of whole dataset evalutation
 total score = average(results of individual run) #FIXME we need to come up with a better formula that reflects the actual business goals (is it more important to get certain percentage of ideal results? is it more important to get rid on non-sense? are mediocre results acceptable? etc.)

+## Future Usage
+benchmark --auto - run benchmark fully automated (AI will compare the expected outputs with the real ones and give a score) benchmark --human - run benchmark with human evaluation (a human will compare expected outputs with the real ones and give a score) benchmark --hybrid - run human + AI evaluation (AI tries compare the expected outputs with the real ones.
+For easy cases it give a score, for less obvious ones the evaluation will is handed over to a human) benchmark --score -